Why is the Lion king of the jungle

 "The lion is the king of the jungle" is a famous saying worldwide.
 However, the lion is not the king of the jungle.
 The saying is misleading because the lion isn't from the jungle.
 Lions live in the open savannah, and there is no king lion per se.

 The open savannah is in Africa, the southwest area of the Sahara, and Northwest India.
-Calling the lion the king of the jungle became a norm because people in India and Africa refer to wide territories as jungle.
+Calling the lion the king of the jungle became a norm due to the lion's majestic persona and commanding presence in its habitat.

 Similarly, the attributes exhibited by lions make them appear like the king of animals.
-Lions, and endangered species, are powerful animals with intimidating survival instincts, like some of the kings in history.
-They hunt all sizes of animals; small, medium, and large animals.
+Lions and endangered species are powerful animals with intimidating survival instincts, like some of the kings in history.
+They hunt all sizes of small, medium, and large animals.

 To learn more about these kings, click on to our lion facts